-Umesh Dube, a prominent investigative journalist who has earned his reputation for writing about corruption and malpractices has been arrested for allegedly "disturbing social peace and harmony" on 29th July, 2020.
-Bureau Chief of TV Today Television HD (https://bit.ly/3fn57Fm) and reporter at Sagarmatha National Television, Journalist Dube holds many caps on the journalism arena.
-He was arrested by District Police Office of Parsa district.
-Parsa lies in province 2.
+Umesh Dube, a prominent investigative journalist who has earned his reputation for writing about corruption and malpractices was arrested for allegedly 'disturbing social peace and harmony' on July 29.
+Dube is Bureau Chief of TV Today Television HD and reporter at Sagarmatha National Television.
+He was arrested by District Police Office of Parsa.
+Parsa lies in Province-2.

-Journalist Kushwaha Dube's investigative stories were the reason behind such troubles.
+Journalist Kushwaha said Dube's investigative stories were the reason behind such troubles.

 For more information,